 They could count the dots, find the number and then flip it over to make sure the color matches the leaf they have found.
 Fun!

-Math Activity: Different Ways to Play
+Fall Leaves Math Activities: Different Ways to Play

 Once you have all the pieces finished, it’s time to play!